Kenny Baker (English actor): Personal life

 Baker was invited to attend the premiere of Star Wars: The Force Awakens in Los Angeles in December 2015, but was too ill to travel to the US.
 He had been living with a lung condition for years.
 Instead, Baker attended the film's premiere in London.

+Death

-Kenny Baker died on 13 August 2016, 11 days shy of his 82nd birthday.
+Baker died on 13 August 2016, 11 days shy of his 82nd birthday.
+His funeral was held at the Park Cemetery and Crematorium in Lytham St Annes on 24 August 2016.